markagold1/pme/README.md

 ﻿Lightweight file encryption and decryption utility

 # What is it?
 PME is a lightweight file encryption and decryption command line utility.
-It is written in C++ using only the Standard Library and no external depencies.
+It's written in C++ and uses only Standard Library calls so there are no external depencies.
 PME has been built and tested on Windows 10 and Ubuntu on x86 architecture.
 Built with Gnu gcc.

 In this repository you'll find:
 * C++ source code